hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    } ClientHello;
 ~~~~

-client_version:
-: The version of the DTLS protocol by which the client wishes to
-communicate during this session.
-This SHOULD be the latest (highest
-valued) version supported by the client.
-For the DTLS 1.3 version of the
-specification, the version will be { 254,252 }.
+legacy_version:
+: In previous versions of DTLS, this field was used for version negotiation and represented the highest version number supported by the client.
+Experience has shown that many servers do not properly implement version negotiation, leading to “version intolerance” in which the server rejects an otherwise acceptable ClientHello with a version number higher than it supports.
+In DTLS 1.3, the client indicates its version preferences in the “supported_versions” extension (see Section 4.2.1 of {{I-D.ietf-tls-tls13}}) and the legacy_version field MUST be set to {254, 253}, which was the version number for DTLS 1.2.

 random:
 : Same as for TLS 1.3